-combination of ECAP-Conform with other deformation processing techniques (such as drawing, rolling, etc.) can lead to superior mechanical and functional properties in metallic materials and this topic is considered in detail in Section 5. he ECAP-Conform process can be used to process metallic rods UFG microstructure showing much higher mechanical and functional properties than conventional coarse-grained counterparts.
+A combination of ECAP-Conform with other deformation processing techniques (such as drawing, rolling, etc.) can achieve superior mechanical and functional properties in metallic materials and this topic is considered in detail in Section 5.
+The ECAP-Conform process can be used to process metallic rods with UFG microstructure, showing much higher mechanical and functional properties than conventional coarse-grained counterparts.

 Continuous HPT